dillonharless18/cdk-infrastructure-serverless-erp/README.md

 - `bin/`: Contains the entry point file for the CDK app
 - `lib/`: Contains the CDK constructs and stacks used to define the infrastructure
   - `api/`: Contains the `ApiStack` which creates the API Gateway and associated resources
+  - `database/`: Contains the `DatabaseStack` for creating and managing the database resources
+  - `iam/`: Contains the `IamStack` for creating and managing IAM resources
+    - `roles/`: Contains JSON files for each role of OneXerp (e.g., admin, basic_user, logistics, project_manager, driver)
+  - `cognito/`: Contains the `CognitoStack` for creating and managing Cognito resources
+  - `pipeline/`: Contains the `PipelineStack` for creating and managing the CI/CD pipeline
 - `lambdas/`: Contains the Lambda functions used in the project
   - Each Lambda function has its own directory with a `metadata.json` file describing the function's configuration